aviart/gd-star-rating/readme.txt

 == Changelog ==
 = 1.6.1 =
 * Dropped support for WordPress 2.5
+* More changes to access rights and config
+* Several minor bugs fixed

 = 1.6.0 =
 * Support for custom taxonomies in widgets and builder